 Craps Bets Explained

-Here’s another of the better bets in a craps game.
-Come bets are identical to the pass line bets, except that a come bet can be laid down on each toss of the dice after the point is determined.
+Come bets are identical to the pass line bets, except it’s made after the point is determined.
 You place a come bet by stacking chips in the section of the craps bottom that’s labeled “Come.”

 Don’t Come Bet